1. Korky 99-4A Max Performance Plunger

 Why do you need the Best Toilet Plunger?

 If you have ever dealt with a clogged toilet, chances are you are looking for the best toilet plunger.
-Most toilet clogs are caused by things you throw in it, like toilet paper or other materials.
-Toilet plungers are designed to fix minor clogs while a drain cleaner is used for major clog ups.
-However, you should also know that a majority of toilet clogs are in the toilet and not in the plumbing system, which is a much worse case scenario.
+Most toilet clogs are caused by things you throw in them, like toilet paper or other materials.
+Toilet plungers are designed to fix minor clogs while a drain cleaner is used for major clog-ups.
+However, you should also know that a majority of toilet clogs are in the toilet and not in the plumbing system, which is a much worst-case scenario.

-Most toilets have a U shaped pipe that traps and holds water.
-This trapped water is designed to block the pipe so dirty water or gases from the sewer and plumbing system can’t accidentally work its way up and into your home.
-After you flush, the water jets down with the force of gravity into the initial part of the U shaped, but it has to go against gravity to work its way up the other end of the U. Normally, the flush speed is more than enough for water, urine ,and feces to make it up the U shaped pipe without any problems.
+Most toilets have a U-shaped pipe that traps and holds water.
+This trapped water is designed to block the pipe so dirty water or gases from the sewer and plumbing system can’t accidentally work their way up and into your home.
+After you flush, the water jets down with the force of gravity into the initial part of the U-shape, but it has to go against gravity to work its way up the other end of the U. Normally, the flush speed is more than enough for water, urine, and feces to make it up the U shaped pipe without any problems.

-However, when you introduce other materials such as toilet paper and other household items, the added weight of the material may not be able to make it up the U shaped tube and get stuck in there.
-All you need is for objects to get through the initial U shaped piping as the drain system then opens up into a much wider pipe and eventually into the sewage system.
-For more information of how to pick the best toilet plunger, we have put together a buying guide below.
+However, when you introduce other materials such as toilet paper and other household items, the added weight of the material may not be able to make it up the U-shaped tube and get stuck in there.
+All you need is for objects to get through the initial U-shaped piping as the drain system then opens up into a much wider pipe and eventually into the sewage system.
+For more information on how to pick the best toilet plunger, we have put together a buying guide below.

 Best Toilet Plunger Reviews

 - Korky 99-4A Max Performance Plunger (Top Pick)

 - Windaze Piston Type Toilet Plunger

 - Blue Donuts Aerated Toilet Plunger